Managing Remote Teams and It’s Challenges

 Elevate Employee Well-Being

 Gallup research found that when an organisation increases employee engagement and well-being, it pays off in lowering healthcare costs and accelerating important performance outcomes.
-As a leader, you need to be highly proactive when managing engagement levels of remote employees.
+As a leader, you need to be highly proactive when managing engagement levels.
 Work with HR to improve employee engagement that is specific to a remote work environment.
 One way to do this is to ask your remote employees what would increase their sense of well-being.
 This emphasises your proactive leadership style, and you will learn what prosperity means to your team.

 Employees Feel Invisible